mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 173
 ```

 And here I am adding another condition where I want the trip duration to be greater than 1,200 seconds -- 173.
 OK, let's break this query down to take a closer look at the syntax and what this query really does.
-First, we added a greater than operator to our equals operator under the same "$and" umbrella.
-Something here is still a bit off from how we learned to use comparison operators.
+First, we added a *greater than operator* to our *equals operator* under the same *"$and"* umbrella.
+Something here is still a bit off from how we learned to use *comparison operators*.

-In MQL, comparison operator syntax uses the field name first and the comparison operator applied later.
+In *MQL*, *comparison operator* syntax uses the *field* name first and the *comparison operator* applied later.

 ```javascript
 { <field>: { <operator>: <value> } }